"The plans you have are not the plans God has."

-“I found that studying the law under professors like Craig Stern, James Duane, and Michael Schutt developed in me a love for the law - and the Lawgiver that other law schools choose to ignore,” he said.
-“I'm not only a better lawyer for it; but I'm a better husband, father and follower of Christ for it as well."
+“I found that studying the law under professors like Craig Stern, James Duane, and Michael Schutt developed in me a love for the law and the Lawgiver that other law schools choose to ignore,” he said.
+“I'm not only a better lawyer for it; I'm a better husband, father, and follower of Christ for it as well."

-Justin T. Bush '05 was recently made a named partner at the law firm of Stallings, Bush, and Randall, P.C. where he manages the firm's Suffolk, Va., office.
-He was formerly partner at Stallings & Bischoff, P.C. where he practiced in the areas of criminal defense and domestic relations since graduating and passing the Virginia Bar Exam.
+Justin T. Bush '05 was recently made a named partner at the law firm of Stallings, Bush, and Randall, P.C., where he manages the firm's Suffolk, Va., office.
+He was formerly partner at Stallings & Bischoff, P.C., where he practiced in the areas of criminal defense and domestic relations.
 Bush was the youngest person in Stallings & Bischoff's 31-year history to be named partner, as well as the fastest person to progress through the ranks.

 Justin has also recently been recognized by several national publications for his practice in the area of domestic relations, including being named as one of the Virginia Super Lawyers' Rising Stars.

 Teresa Hammons '88 entered law school with the hope of becoming a judge.
-In 2004, 16 years after receiving her degree from Regent Law School, Hammons achieved her goal when she was appointed judge in the Virginia Beach General District Court.
+In 2004, 16 years after receiving her degree from Regent Law School, Hammons achieved her goal.
+She was appointed judge in the Virginia Beach General District Court.

 B.A., University of the Punjab, Pakistan